 Pursuant to the GABA PSPA, the Company was obligated to purchase additional shares of Series A preferred stock for up to \$10.0 million with the same price per share as its initial investment, upon the achievement of specified contingent clinical development milestones.
 In April 2021, pursuant to the GABA PSPA, the Company purchased additional shares of Series A preferred stock of GABA, for an aggregate cost of \$5.0 million based on the achievement of certain development milestones.
 In May 2021, the Company exercised its option to purchase additional shares of Series A preferred stock prior to the achievement of certain development milestone for an aggregate cost of \$5.0 million completing its obligation to purchase additional shares.
 The completion of the Series A Preferred stock purchase in May 2021 was deemed to be a reconsideration event at which point GABA was no longer deemed a VIE as GABA now had sufficient equity at risk to finance its activities through the initial development period without additional subordinated financial support.
 Entities that do not qualify as a VIE are assessed for consolidation under the voting interest model ("VOE model").
 Under the VOE model, the Company consolidates the entity if it determines that it, directly or indirectly, has greater than 50% of the voting shares and that other equity holders do not have substantive voting, participating or liquidation rights.
 While the Company holds greater than 50% of the outstanding equity interest of GABA, the Company does not have the power to control the entity.
-Concurrent with the exercise of the option, the Company executed a side letter with the other equity holders of GABA agreeing to forego the rights to additional seats on the board of directors, resulting in the Company lacking the ability to control the investee.
-The Company concluded that it does not have a controlling financial interest that would require consolidation under the VOE model and accounted for the investments in GABA preferred stock under the measurement altern
+Concurrent with the exercise of the option, the Company executed a side letter with the other equity holders of GABA agreeing to forego the rights to additional seats on the board of directors, resulting in the Company lacking the ability to control the investment in GABA preferred stock under the measurement alternative per ASC 323.
+As of September 30, 2023 and December 31, 2022, the investment in GABA's preferred stock was recorded in Other Investments on the condensed cons

 In May 2021, GABA and the Company entered into an Amendment to Preferred Stock Purchase Agreement (the "Amended GABA PSPA") under which the GABA PSPA was amended and shares of its Series A preferred stock were issued to the Company at a price of approximately \$0.6 million.
 Pursuant to the Amended GABA PSPA, the Company is obligated to purchase additional shares of Series A preferred stock from GABA for up to \$1.5 million with the same price per share as its initial investment upon the achievement of specified contingent clinical development milestones.
 In September 2022, pursuant to the Amended PSPA, GABA issued additional shares of its Series A preferred stock to the Company at a price of approximately \$0.6 million based on the achievement of certain development milestones.
-As of June 30, 2023 the Company's remaining obligation to purchase additional shares of Series A preferred stock from GABA is for up to \$0.9 million at the same price per share as its initial investment upon the achievement of specified contingent milestones.
+As of September 30, 2023 the Company's remaining obligation to purchase additional shares of Series A preferred stock from GABA is for up to \$0.9 million at the same price per share as its initial investment upon the achievement of specified contingent milestones.